Skip to content

 console.log(data);

-The API returns the admin’s internal wishlist, including all items, the owner email (admin@oss.com), and the note field containing the flag.
+It works.
+The API hands back the admin’s internal wishlist — items, owner email (admin@oss.com), and the note field with the flag.

 OSS{brok3n_0bj3ct_l3v3l_4uth0r1z4t10n}